bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/model.md

 * `embedded` -- if **true**, the tool will embed a type in the generated model instead of replacing it.
 Optional.
   Default is **false**.
 * `hint` -- various hints how this type should be used.
 Optional.
 Possible values are:
-  * `pointer` -- if **true**, then objects of this type should be used as pointers in the generated code.
-If **false** (default) being a pointer depends on context.
+  * `pointer` -- **true** forces the objects of this type to be used as pointers in the generated code.
+    Otherwise, this depends on the context (default behavior).
   * `kind` -- the kind of the type.
 Now it's supported only the `"interface"`, which denotes that the type is Go interface.
-This means, for example, that we can't get the address of the object of this type.
+For example, we can't get the address of such objects anymore.

 {{< details "Example" >}}
 ```yaml